Today we have collected the list of 19 free fonts similar to old English for your next design.

 6. Olde English by Dieter Steffmann: We all have a love affair with classic, handwritten lettering from the past.
 Who doesn’t want to write letters in beautiful old cursive?

-This is one of the best fonts identical to old English. it’s an amazing font that takes you back to times when the script was not yet obsolete.
+This is the best feminine old English font. it’s an amazing font that takes you back to times when the script was not yet obsolete.

 7. Sketch Gothic School by Galdino Otten: Sketch Gothic School is a hand-drawn typeface that has been redesigned and redrawn to accommodate the modern market.